 When you want to really embrace your roleplaying, get a set of thematic dice to put you in the mood.
 This might be as simple as finding an appropriate color scheme, while other dice sets will ape particular art styles or imagery.
 We think Q Workshop has a fabulous selection of thematic dice that are as snazzy as they are affordable.

 Check out their range of Celtic dice for elegant knotwork, their forest range with leaf motifs, elvish dice with a fancy script, or runic dice covered in Norse-esque writing.
 They also produce a slew of game-specific dice sets, like those for Pathfinder or Call of Cthulhu, for those with strong brand loyalty.

 Best job lot of dice

-If using a hodgepodge of unmatching dice of various colours and sizes doesn’t faze you, Chessex’s Pound-O-Dice has long been a go-to assortment of random dice for D&D players.
-You’ll find around 100 dice of varying styles and colours, spanning all required shapes.
+If using a hodgepodge of unmatching dice of various colors and sizes doesn’t faze you, Chessex’s Pound-O-Dice has long been a go-to assortment of random dice for D&D players.
+You’ll find around 100 dice of varying styles and colors, spanning all required shapes.